top of page

 • It’s complicated

-However, since my lungs don‘t know how to behave normally, I can’t take any opioids or nsaids, even if it’s the smallest amount.
-My oxygen generally drops and I struggle with basic daily tasks, so taking opiods/nsaids makes this a lot worse.
-This is why I’ve had to find any and every way I could to help with my pain, which I’ve listed below:
+However, since my lungs don‘t know how to behave normally, I can’t take any nsaids.
+My oxygen generally drops and I struggle with basic daily tasks, so taking nsaids makes this a lot worse.
+This is why I’ve had to find different ways I could to help with my pain, which I’ve listed below:

 1. Heat patches/Hot water bottles